-Private school teachers - contracted and paid by the LEA - can tutor before or after school (or home tutoring).
+Private school teachers - contracted and paid by the LEA - can tutor before or after school (or home tutoring), but not during school.
+If a state teacher's license is required for LEA tutors, the same requirement applies to private school teachers contracted to tutor.